Generic Name: hyaluronan (HYE al URE oh nan)

 Since this medicine is given by a healthcare professional in a medical setting, an overdose is unlikely to occur.

-What should I avoid while receiving hyaluronan?
+What should I avoid after receiving hyaluronan?

 For at least 48 hours after your injection: Avoid jogging, strenuous activity, or high-impact sports such as tennis.
 Also avoid weight-bearing activity or standing for longer than 1 hour at a time.